conradakunga/Blog/_posts/2025-01-07-dependency-injection-in-c-net-part-8-types-of-depedency-injection.md

 Passing a dependency as a property has the following implications:

-1. Their instantiation can be deferred until they are needed after the construction of the object
+1. Their instantiation can be **deferred** until they are needed after the construction of the object
-2. They can be swapped out when needed
+2. They can be **swapped out** when needed during the lifetime of the class

 We can implement this as follows: